gcv/appengine-magic/README.md

 client-side JavaScript event callbacks, and channel management on the server.

-Conceptually, the server maintains one or more channels associated with a channel group key (this is a small number; it is probably safest to assume only one channel per group key).
-The server opens a channel on the group key, which generates a channel ID.
-This ID must be passed to the connecting client; the client then uses this ID to receive messages from the server.
+Conceptually, the server maintains one or more channels associated with a client ID (this is a small number; it is probably safest to assume only one channel per ID).
+The server opens a channel, which generates a channel token.
+This token must be passed to the connecting client; the client then uses the token to receive messages from the server.

-- `create-channel <channel-group-key>`: creates a new channel and returns its ID.
+- `create-channel <client-id>`: creates a new channel and returns a token;
+  JavaScript code will use this token to connect to the server.
-- `make-message <channel-group-key> <message-string>`: makes a message object destined for all channels associated with the given group key.
+- `make-message <client-id> <message-string>`: makes a message object destined for all channels associated with the given client ID.
 - `send <message-object>`: sends the given message object.
-- `send <channel-group-key> <message-string>`: sends the given string to the given channel group.
+- `send <client-id> <message-string>`: sends the given string to the given client.

 NB: The current version of the Channel service does not help with channel bookkeeping.
 It probably cleans up idle channels internally, but does not inform